z-lowery/Random-Dice/README.md

-# What is this project?
+# What Is This Project?
 This project utilizes HTML, CSS, and JavaScript elements for a webpage that a user can interact with to simulate rolling 6-sided dice.